OpenDDS/OpenDDS/about/articles/TMS/TMS.markdown

 Figure 25: Load device receives power from the distribution device

 From the CLI, the user can stop and start a power device.
-For example, to stop the source device “TestSource”, the user can use command stop TestSource.
+For example, to stop the source device “TestSource”, the user can use command `stop TestSource`.
 Stopping a power device requests the device to operate at the lowest energy level, which essentially means turning it off.
-For the source device, it will stop publishing to the ElectricCurrent topic which simulates the behavior of a real device.
+For the source device, it will stop publishing to the `ElectricCurrent` topic which simulates the behavior of a real device.
 Consequently, the distribution and load devices will no longer receive power.
-To start the source device again, we use the command start TestSource from the CLI.
+To start the source device again, we use the command `start TestSource` from the CLI.

 ### Microgrid Controller Failover